EOSIO/eos/README.md

 ## Shell Scripts

-Shell scripts are provided in the EOSIO repository for:

-* Building EOSIO binaries from source
+Shell scripts are provided in the EOSIO repository for building, installing, and uninstalling the EOSIO binaries and dependencies from source.
-* Installing EOSIO binaries from built binaries
-* Uninstalling EOSIO from built/installed binaries

-Check the [Build from Source](docs/nodeos/01_install/01_build-from-source/index.md) section in the documentation for more information.
-Below are the basic shell scripts to get started quickly.

 ---

 **Note: If you used our shell scripts and the EOSIO installation failed, please run the [Uninstall Script](#uninstall-script) before building EOSIO.**

 ---

+Check the [Build from Source](docs/nodeos/01_install/01_build-from-source/index.md) section in the documentation for more information.
+Below are the basic shell scripts to get started quickly.

 ### Build Script
 To build the EOSIO binaries and install dependencies, run: